andreiei/parcels/README.md

 # Parcels

-Parcels Rest API, simple implementation written in Kotlin.
+Parcels Lambda Rest API, simple implementation written in Kotlin to be run in AWS backed by an ApiGateway.

+NB: Repository contains tests in the test folder.